 Increase Professional Referrals

-- Ensure your contact information (on your website, business cards, and social media accounts) is current.
+- Ensure your contact information (website, business cards, and social media accounts) is current.

 - Use Google Docs to create an easy-to-complete patient referral form for physicians and other providers to fill out on your website.
-Then, include the URL on your business cards and marketing materials.
+Then, include the URL on your business cards and marketing materials — or maybe even a QR code, if you want to be really forward-thinking.

 - Take one day every several months to visit a handful of the largest physician groups near your clinic.
 Stop in and introduce yourself—and bring along a friendly smile and perhaps some goodies.
 You never know; they may have a patient who needs therapy that day, and you want to be top of mind.
-(Just don’t go overboard on gift-giving.
-Read this article to learn how to stay within the OIG’s gift-giving guidelines.)
+(Just don’t go overboard on gift-giving as the Office of the Inspector General's (OIG) gift-giving guidelines has a few rules.)

-Don’t forget your partners, either.
-Take a local athletic trainer, yoga instructor, or massage therapist out to lunch and learn about him or her.
+And don’t forget your partners.
+Take a local athletic trainer, yoga instructor, or massage therapist out to lunch and learn about them.
 Maintain these relationships, and help out where you can—they might just have the perfect opportunity to return the favor.

-Word-of-mouth marketing might very well be the most engaging, intimate, and effective form of marketing there is.
-And capitalizing on it requires building strong relationships and then fostering those relationships through the good times (i.e., when referral traffic is heavy) and the bad (i.e. when traffic is a little more on the light side).
+Word-of-mouth marketing might be the most engaging, intimate, and effective form of marketing there is.
+And capitalizing on it requires building strong relationships andfostering them through the good times (i.e. when referral traffic is heavy) and the bad (i.e. when traffic is a little more on the light side).
 Oh, and once you receive a rave review or a referral, always follow up with a sincere “thank you.”

 What’s digital marketing?
 And how do I do it?